Siunami/experiments/README.md

 [Soundscape🗻](https://afternoon-oasis-58074.herokuapp.com/soundscape): Visual-auditory gallery experience.

+[Image Cutter ✂️](https://afternoon-oasis-58074.herokuapp.com/imagescraper): Grabs all images from a wikipedia page.

 ### Idea

 Turn Drawing into a simpe paint app.
 Can download images at any time and create blank canvas

-Input a URL, display all images from that page.
-- Can also download images to desktop or a folder.
-- Might need to spawn a python process for BS4 library.
-[Reference](https://stackoverflow.com/questions/23450534/how-to-call-a-python-function-from-node-js)